Lens Sharpness, Contrast and Color Rendition

-Being a modern Nikon prime, the 28mm f/1.8G performs reasonably well on high-resolution cameras.
-Below is how the lens tested out on a Nikon D810, using Imatest software:
+Being a modern Nikon prime, the 28mm f/1.8G performs very well on high-resolution cameras.
+Take a look at the MTF chart, as measured by Imatest software:

 The Nikon 28mm f/1.8G lens was somewhat of a pain to test, because it has several optical problems.
-First, it has the previously mentioned focus shift issue.
+First, it has pronounced focus shift.
 While focus shift is normal in fast aperture prime lenses, the bad news is that this lens has a combination of focus shift and field curvature.
-The donut-shaped field curvature is fairly evident at all wide apertures, all the way to f/8 (as evidenced by the above chart, which shows weaker mid-frame performance).
+The donut-shaped field curvature can sometimes be visible in images, where the corners look sharper than the mid-frame.

 Note: to make sure that I was not dealing with sample variation, I tested a total of three samples of the Nikon 28mm f/1.8G – all three showed the above optical issues, with slightly varying results.